 Who knows what will happen to Mr. Boyd and Mr. Rittenhouse?
 Will they be acquitted on their murder charges?

 Maybe.
-But if you were to ask Mr. Boyd or Mr. Rittenhouse today whether he wishes he had not been carrying a weapon on the night he pulled the trigger, I feel quite he would say yes.
+But if you were to ask Mr. Boyd and Mr. Rittenhouse today whether they wished they had not been carrying a weapon on the night they pulled the trigger, I feel quite they would both say yes.